RIPS25-Analog/3D-Random-Placement/README.md

 ## How to Generate Data

-- From Jupyter Notebook: Open ```data_generation_and_processing.ipynb```.
+- Without Blender: Open ```data_generation_and_processing.ipynb```.
 Change the paths.
 Change parameters accordingly.
 Run the first cell.
-- From Terminal: :)
-- From Blender: Open a Blender file.
+- With Blender: Open a Blender file.
 Go to Scripting section on the top bar.
 Click on the folder icon that reads "Open Text" and load ```generate_data.py```.
 Change the absolute paths and parameters, and run the cript.
 This script will clean the current active scene, so the best practice is to open a new file or create a new scene before running.

 Note: Using absolute path is safer if we're not agreeing with where Blender is installed.